SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/EPM/EPM_Integration_Training/Connectors/Alarms/Alarms.md

 ---
 uid: ConnectorsAlarms
 ---

 # Alarms

-Within the EPM Manager connector, we have the possiblity to define and customize alarm settings according to our specific requirements.
+Within the EPM Manager connector, we have the possibility to define and customize alarm settings according to our specific requirements.

 ## Severity Bubble Up